Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 Otherwise, you can spot check later with an instant read thermometer.

-You are welcome to experiment and try cooking it “upside down” if you want through, but you may lose some of your BBQ rub on the breasts against the grill grates.
+You are welcome to experiment and try cooking it "upside down" if you want, but you may lose some of your BBQ rub on the breasts against the grill grates.

-A 4 lb whole chicken will take between 1-1.5 hours on a Pit Boss at 325°F.
+A 6 lb whole chicken will take between 1.5-2 hours on a Pit Boss at 300°F.

 Pro Tip: If you want the crispiest skin possible, avoid basting or spraying the chicken with anything while it is cooking on the Pit Boss.